Copilot

 Is Security Copilot available in GCC or government clouds?

-No. It’s only available in commercial cloud environments.
-Not available for GCC, GCC High, DoD, or Azure Government.
+No, Security Copilot is only available in commercial cloud environments and is not available for GCC, GCC High, DoD, or Azure Government.

 What are Security Copilot agents?

 Autonomous AI assistants that perform security tasks without continuous human prompting.
-Microsoft introduced 12 new agents at Ignite 2025 across Defender, Entra, Intune, and Purview, plus over 30 partner-built agents.
+Microsoft introduced 12 new agents at Ignite 2025 across Defender, Entra, Intune, and Purview, plus partner-built agents available via the Security Store.

 How do I estimate how many SCUs I need?